 The most commonly used metric to measure how energy efficient an air conditioner is Energy-Efficiency Ratio or EER for short.
 EER can be calculated by dividing the capacity (in BTU) by overall power (in Watts).

 Example: A 10,000 BTU window air conditioner with the overall power of 1,000W has an EER rating of 10.
 Here’s how the EER calculation goes:

 EER = 10,000 BTU / 1,000W = 10

 The average EER rating of window units is about 10.
 In comparison, the average EER rating of portable air conditioners is 8.5.
 That’s a 15% energy-efficiency difference.

-You’ll also notice that by implementing inverter compressors, some high-end window AC units can have extremely high EER rating.
+You’ll also notice that some high-end window AC units can have extremely high EER rating by implementing inverter compressors.

-The perfect example is the #1 choice of the best list of window AC units below; the LG LW1217ERSM that has a 21.1 EER rating.
-This is quite an incredible achievement and all the thanks go to LG’s compressor.
+The perfect example is the #1 choice of the best list of window AC units below; the LG LW1217ERSM has a 21.1 EER rating.
+This is quite an incredible achievement, and all the thanks go to LG’s compressor.